 In September 2022, the Miami University Humanities Center won a $500,000 Challenge Grant from the National Endowment for the Humanities.
 The grant will support the creation of a new, state-of-the-art Humanities Center at Miami.
 Miami received the maximum award given by NEH in 2022.
 The grant challenges Miami to raise $2M to build a new humanities center prominently located in the atrium of Bachelor Hall, which will undergo a major renovation beginning in the summer of 2024.

 Once again, we ask your help in meeting this challenge.

 Over the years, our alumni, community partners, and friends have provided exceptional support for the Humanities Center since its founding in 2009.
 In 2015, the Center won a $500,000 NEH Challenge Grant to create a permanent endowment for our programs.
 The 2015 award recognized Miami's innovative approach to faculty-student collaboration, its emphasis on pressing social challenges, and its commitments to public engagement and research excellence.

 The award challenged Miami to raise $1.5 million in matching donations by 2020.
 Thanks to you, we met the challenge in 2019, six months ahead of schedule.
 The resulting $2 million endowment now supports our Humanities Labs, Research Collective, Apprenticeship Program, and associated public programming.

 Your generous response to NEH challenge funding has made the following possible:

 • Since 2015, more than 10,000 people have attended center lectures, symposia, readings, and other events.

-• 1,000 Miami students have benefited from our special classes, workshops and programs.
+• Thousands of Miami students have benefited from special classes, workshops, and research programs.

-• The Humanities Center has grown into a vital interdisciplinary hub with 16 different programsfor students, faculty and community members.
+• The center has Center has built 16 different programs for students, faculty, and community members.